|

 object handle, the behavior is undefined.

-The category_mask argument is a bit mask that specifies the
+The category_mask argument is a bit mask that specifies the locale

-constructed by a bitwise OR of the constants LC_ADDRESS_MASK,
+bitwise OR of the constants LC_ADDRESS_MASK, LC_CTYPE_MASK,

-LC_CTYPE_MASK, LC_COLLATE_MASK, LC_IDENTIFICATION_MASK,
+LC_COLLATE_MASK, LC_IDENTIFICATION_MASK, LC_MEASUREMENT_MASK,

-LC_MEASUREMENT_MASK, LC_MESSAGES_MASK, LC_MONETARY_MASK,
+LC_MESSAGES_MASK, LC_MONETARY_MASK, LC_NUMERIC_MASK, LC_NAME_MASK,

-LC_NUMERIC_MASK, LC_NAME_MASK, LC_PAPER_MASK, LC_TELEPHONE_MASK,
+LC_PAPER_MASK, LC_TELEPHONE_MASK, and LC_TIME_MASK.

-For each category specified in category_mask, the locale data
+For each category specified in category_mask, the locale data from

 The following preset values of locale are defined for all